Unable to connect locally? Contact Military OneSource via secure live chat or call 800-342-9647.

 The Information, Referral and Follow-up program is designed to link service members and their family members with other military and civilian helping agencies.

-The Military and Family Life Consultant program offers confidential short-term, situational, problem-solving counseling services to service members and their families.
+The Military and Family Life Counseling program offers confidential short-term, situational, problem-solving counseling services to service members and their families.
 The service can be provided to individuals, couples, families and groups.

 The Mobilization and Deployment Readiness Program is designed to provide resources and support to units, soldiers and families in preparing for pre-deployment, deployment and post-deployment.

-The Relocation Readiness Program provides assistance in transition by maintaining current information on installations worldwide and operating a Lending Closet for temporary use of basic household items.
+The Relocation Readiness Program provides assistance in transition by maintaining current information on installations worldwide.
+Carlisle Barracks does not have a Lending Closet.

 Survivor Outreach Services connects survivors with people who can help you move forward and find strength.
 Many times after you have lost a loved one, there are unresolved issues or questions that may surface months or years after the loss.
 We are here to help and provide you with needed resources.
 SOS demonstrates the Army’s commitment to families of the fallen.